This post may contain affiliate links. Please read my disclosure policy for more details.

 - Add broth, salt, pepper, Italian herb seasoning and cook for 12-15 minutes.

-- Stir in the cream, the soy sauce, and cook for 5 minutes.
+- Stir in the cream and the soy sauce, and cook for 5 minutes.

 - Add parsley, toss until combined, and serve with crusty bread.
 Enjoy!